ikariShinjiku/NavigateToJira/README.md

 Click the jump and it will open a new page and naviagte to the jira ticket you want to jump.

+Also, you could direct download the crx in code.